 - Recent discussions with the World Bank, the IMF and IFC during which the Company found strong support for funding to be directed at TANESCO, supported by a recent visit by the World Bank to Tanzania to address the TANESCO debt. - TANESCO, according to the World Bank, is now making a small profit.
-With the seasonal increase in available hydro power and new gas to power facilities coming on line later this year, the need for expensive liquid fuel should significantly reduce. - Most recently, TANESCO and the GoT have made a commitment to the Company to maintain weekly payments to cover current deliveries and to take action to resolve the TANESCO arrears.
-During May and June of 2016, TANESCO made regular weekly payments.
-Although there have been payment issues since quarter end, the Company believes that given the recent statements and commitments made by the MEM and GoT, the TANESCO receivable will be reduced during the next twelve months.
+With the seasonal increase in available hydro power and new gas to power facilities coming on line later this year, the need for expensive liquid fuel should significantly reduce.
+Additionally, TANESCO has recently made an application for a tariff increase to ensure it is able to meet its current obligations. - During the quarter, TANESCO and the GoT have reconfirmed the commitment to the Company to maintain weekly payments to cover current deliveries and to take action to resolve the TANESCO arrears.
+During the quarter TANESCO made regular weekly payments. - The Company believes that given the recent statements and commitments made by the MEM, GoT and the World Bank, the TANESCO receivable will be reduced.
+However there still exists a high degree of uncertainty as to the actual timing of a conclusive arrangement between the GoT and the World Bank to address the TANESCO arrears and the amount of funds the Company will receive as a result of such arrangements.